A white chevron pointing left

 Session 10 Week 19 Consolidations and troubleshooting VITAL Actions Exercises.
 This session serves as a summary of the application of VITAL Action and the ACT model for SAS.
 A review of each participant’s progress since the start of the group is discussed and accomplishments are shared and what they would like to continue to work on going forward.

-Meet the Program Facilitator
+Meet the Group Therapy Program Facilitator

 Liam Reilly